-Typically provided by multinational companies and usually group insurance cover death from any cause, AD&D, and total permanent disability.
-The insured amount is typically set as a multiple of annual salary (1 or 2 or more).
+Typically provided by multinational companies, group insurance usually covers death from any cause, AD&D, and total permanent disability.
+The insured amount is generally set as a multiple annual salary (1 or 2 or more).
 All employees are eligible.
-Premium is fully covered by the employer and premium paid by the employer is taxable income for the employee.
+The employer fully covers the premium, and the premium paid by the employer is taxable income for the employee.

-Flexible benefit plans are common usually in the case of multinational pharmaceutical and IT companies.
-Each employee has a budget and can spend this budget based on his/her preferences for benefits offered by the employer.
+Flexible benefit plans are common, usually for multinational pharmaceutical and IT companies.
+Each employee has a budget and can spend it based on their preferences for benefits offered by the employer.

 Workplace Canteens/Meal Vouchers

 Only larger employers offer workplace canteen for employees.
-The majority of other employers offer meal vouchers where 55 % of meal vouchers are paid by the employer and 45 % value of the voucher is covered by the employee.
-Effective January 2021 meal contributions can be added to the salary.
-The maximum tax-deductible expense is CZK 82,60 for 2022.
+Most other employers offer meal vouchers where the employer pays 55 % of meal vouchers, and the employee covers 45 % value of the voucher.
+Effective January 2021, meal contributions can be added to the salary.
+The maximum tax-deductible expense is CZK 107,10 for 2023.

-Some employers provide gym memberships to employees.
-Especially in companies where the average employee age is low.
+Some employers provide gym memberships to employees, especially in companies with low average employee age.

-Especially in the case of multinational employers, language courses are provided to employees who need a foreign language to perform their jobs.
+Especially for multinational employers, language courses are provided to employees who need a foreign language to perform their jobs.